-Penn State's policy is the final one to be discussed.
+Penn State is the final approach to be discussed.
 It is also the most innovative and most different from the first three policies.
 Penn St, along with a number of other schools, have contracted Napster to provide music to all 83,000 students, at no charge (Gardner 2003).
+This approach makes it useless to download music illegally, as it can be streamed and played, legally, for free.
 Graham Spanner, President of Penn St, says "This will be the first step in a new, legal approach designed to meet student interest in getting extensive digital access to music."
-(Times 2003) This system is not entirely a free lunch, however.
+(Times 2003) This system is not an entirely free lunch.
 Users will be able to download tethered songs and stream them.